Derivation of an extended Bjerrum equation for the activity coefficient of ions based on an analysis of Coulombic forces

-Frank and Thompson (1959) present a significant criticism of the DH-equation, arguing that it is certainly invalid at salt concentrations above 10 mM, and that at 1 mM `the theory has failed.'
-They even conclude that for concentrations as low as 0.1~mM the DH-theory `may be in some trouble,' and `should be expected to fail.'
+Earlier, Frank and Thompson (1959) already present a significant criticism of the DH-equation, arguing that it is certainly invalid at salt concentrations above 10 mM, and that already at 1 mM `the theory has failed,' (This concentration as an upper limit of validity of the DH-approach is also stated by Bockris and Reddy (1970, p.
+269).)
+Frank and Thompson even conclude that for concentrations as low as 0.1~mM the DH-theory `may be in some trouble,' and `should be expected to fail.'
 Thus they argue that the DH equation is only valid at `extreme dilutions,' and `that there is reason to expect that the Debye-Hückel ion cloud to break down at concentrations much lower than has been imagined,' while `above the concentration of this breakdown, cube-root laws are generally and accurately obeyed by real solutions.'
 And in another summary of their theoretical analysis of the DH-theory: `An argument may be developed at length to show that the Debye-Hückel theory should be expected to break down when the solution becomes too concentrated, and that ``too concentrated'' for this purpose means, in an aqueous solution of a 1-1 strong electrolyte at room temperature, more concentrated than about 0.001 mole liter\textsuperscript{-1}.'
 If they are right, then when combined with our position that the cube root law must hold in the limit of $c_\infty \rightarrow 0$, not much room is left for a range where a square root dependence is perhaps better.
+More than 20 years earlier, Van Laar (1936) describes how precise data based on vapour pressure decrease, are much better described by a cube root law than a square root law, and he discusses at length the theoretical problems he identifies in the DH derivation.
+He concludes (translated from Dutch) `.. only a cube root law remains [a viable option], while the square-root law of Debije can be safely discarded on theoretical and experimental grounds.'
+In 1966, also Poirier comprehensively summarized all theoretical problems with the DH approach.